jim-schwoebel/allie/preprocessing/readme.md

 ## Settings

+Here are the relevant settings in Allie related to preprocessing that you can change in the settings.json file (along with the default settings).

 | setting | description | default setting | all options |
 |------|------|------|------|
 | reduce_dimensions | if True, reduce dimensions via the default_dimensionality_reducer (or set of dimensionality reducers) | False | True, False |